 If including RTL languages like Hebrew or Arabic, you need to make the default survey language the RTL language before you design the survey.
 Then, you need to write the survey in the RTL language.
 This ensures that your RTL text and other languages display properly.

-Opening & Translating the File
+Translating the CSV File

-Opening the PO File
+Translating the PO File

 When you open the PO file in a text editor, you'll see a lot of code—but don't worry!
 You don't need to know how to code in order to translate the file.
 You only need to focus on two parts: